 GLUMES Glumes persistent; similar; shorter than spikelet.
 Lower glume lanceolate; 2–3.5 mm long; 0.7–0.9 length of upper glume; membranous; 1-keeled; 1–3 -veined.
 Lower glume primary vein scabrous.
 Lower glume apex acute.
 Upper glume elliptic, or ovate; 3–4 mm long; 0.9–1 length of adjacent fertile lemma; membranous; 1-keeled; 3 -veined.
 Upper glume primary vein scabrous.
 Upper glume apex acute.

-FLORETS Fertile lemma ovate; oblong in profile; 3.5–4 mm long; membranous; keeled; 5 -veined.
+FLORETS Fertile lemma ovate; elliptic in profile; 3.5–4 mm long; membranous; keeled; 5 -veined.
 Lemma surface asperulous.
 Lemma margins eciliate.
 Lemma apex acute.
 Palea 1 length of lemma.
-Palea keels scabrous.
+Palea keels scabrous; adorned above.
 Apical sterile florets resembling fertile though underdeveloped.

 FLOWER Lodicules 2; membranous.
 Anthers 3; 2–2.5 mm long.

 FRUIT Caryopsis with adherent pericarp.
 Hilum punctiform.

 DISTRIBUTION Europe: northern, central, southwestern, southeastern, and eastern.
 Asia-temperate: Caucasus and western Asia.
 North America: eastern Canada and north-central USA.

 Please cite this publication as detailed in How to Cite Version: 3rd February 2016.